 w’2 / (u’2 + v’2).

-- Before re-running the TKE calculation with NARR, explicitly select the TKE radio-button.
-The TKE field only provides information about the total turbulence.
+- The TKE field only provides information about the total turbulence.
 The turbulence partition between the vertical and horizontal components must be defined (the anisotropy ratio).
 The default calculation assumes a value of 0.18.
-By selecting None in the turbulence anisotropy factors section of the Menu #7, HYSPLIT will compute the factors using the Kanthar-Clayson equations.
+By selecting None in the turbulence anisotropy factors section of the Menu #7, sets the values to zero, and then HYSPLIT will compute the factors using the Kanthar-Clayson equations.
 Save the changes and run the model.
-The result shows a plume that seems more similar, in terms of timing and peak concentration, to the WRF calculation that did not use the TKE.
+The result shows a plume that seems more similar, in terms of timing and peak concentration, to the base calculation using fluxes and the Kanthar-Clayson equations.
 Note that when the anisotropy ratio is fixed, the mixed layer depth is not required because the mixing is defined at all levels.
 However, if the anisotropy factors are set to zero, the model will use the turbulence equations to compute the anisotropy factors within the PBL and default assumption (vertical=horizontal) above the PBL height.

 - To test the sensitivity of the calculation to the anisotropy ratio, open Menu #7 again and change the factors to 0.05, an extreme change to illustrate its effect upon the calculation.
 Save all menus and run the model.
-The resulting plume graphic shows a slightly more circular plume and with higher concentrations, the result of less vertical mixing.
+The resulting plume graphic shows a slightly more circular plume and with much higher concentrations, the result of less vertical mixing, because most of the turbulence was assigned to the horizontal component.

 Some meteorological data have turbulence values already prescribed and they do not need to be diagnosed from the stability values.
-The comparison between the NARR and WRF shows the sensitivity of the results to both the underlying model data and mixing methods employed.
 The main purpose is to illustrate that there may be multiple solutions, all of which are equally correct.
 The issue of how to deal with an ensemble of results will be addressed in a later section.